Close

 Adam Ortega

-(Gayev) is a second-year graduate student in the CWRU/CPH MFA Acting Program.
-Hailing from South Florida, Adam earned his BFA in Acting at The University of Michigan.
-His other theatre credits include, Gayev in The Cherry Orchard (CWRU/CPH), Harvey in Season's Greetings (CWRU/CPH), Cop in Middletown (CWRU/CPH), Don Armado more(Gayev) is a second-year graduate student in the CWRU/CPH MFA Acting Program.
-Hailing from South Florida, Adam earned his BFA in Acting at The University of Michigan.
+(Gayev) is a third-year graduate student in the CWRU/CPH MFA Acting Program.
+Hailing from South Florida, he earned his BFA in Acting at The University of Michigan.
+His other theatre credits include, Gayev in The Cherry Orchard (CWRU/CPH), Harvey in Season's Greetings (CWRU/CPH), Cop in Middletown (CWRU/CPH), Don more(Gayev) is a third-year graduate student in the CWRU/CPH MFA Acting Program.
+Hailing from South Florida, he earned his BFA in Acting at The University of Michigan.
 His other theatre credits include, Gayev in The Cherry Orchard (CWRU/CPH), Harvey in Season's Greetings (CWRU/CPH), Cop in Middletown (CWRU/CPH), Don Armado in Love's Labour's Lost (Great River Shakespeare Festival), and Drunk Shakespeare (Off-Broadway).
 He would like to thank family, friends, and loved ones for all their constant support.
-Instagram: @adamaortega adamalexisortega.com
+IG: @adamaortega | adamalexisortega.com

 Sponsors